this period, the world is thrown into turmoil, as oil and gas prices begin to spiral out of control – crippling many economies and triggering

 Thanks to the Gen-Xers, many countries begin to relax their laws on private recreational drug use, gay marriage, prostitution, euthanasia and so on.
-Legalisation and taxation of cannabis adds significantly to government revenues whilst helping to lower crime rates.
+Legalisation and taxation of cannabis adds significantly to government revenues whilst helping to cut crime.
 Scientific research and environmental protection are given higher priorities.
 These trends were emerging in any case, but are now being accelerated by the Gen-Xers.

 use reaches 5 billion worldwide

-entire world's population in 1987.
+entire world population in 1987.
 This compares with 1.7 billion

-of people in developing countries now have access to the web, thanks
+of people in the developing world now have access to the web, thanks

 to a combination of plummeting costs and exponential

 technology improvements.
-This includes laptops, smartphones and tablet devices that can be bought for only a few
+This includes laptops, phones and tablet devices costing only a few

 tens of dollars, together with explosive growth in mobile